Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Rams stats and trends

-- Los Angeles has played six games, with four wins against the spread.

-- Los Angeles' games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Los Angeles' games this year have hit the over four times in six opportunities (66.7%).

-- Los Angeles is 3-0 against the spread and 3-0 overall in games when it puts up more than 28.7 points.
+- Los Angeles is 3-0 against the spread and 3-0 overall this season when the team records more than 28.7 points.

-- When Los Angeles picks up over 384.5 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Los Angeles picks up more than 384.5 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Rams have seven giveaways this season, while the Lions have seven takeaways.
+- The Rams have seven turnovers this season, equal to the number of takeaways for the Lions.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Lions.